Public Works and Environmental Services

 Preventing Backups and Overflows

-• Fats, Oils or Grease (For more information see Preventing Sewage Backups)
+• Fats, Oils or Grease (FOG)

-• Medicines or other pharmaceuticals, including liquids (Visit Health Department, Safe Disposal of Medicines.)
+• Medicines or other pharmaceuticals, including liquids (visit Health Department, Safe Disposal of Medicines.)

 • Rags, cloth or clothing